 Yahuwah, Who is infinitely wise and good, desires that we would become full participants in His New Covenant by writing His instructions on our heart:

-“Behold, the days come, saith Yahuwah [the LORD], that I will make a new covenant with the house of Israel, and with the house of Judah: . . . .
-But this shall be the covenant that I will make with the house of Israel; After those days, saith Yahuwah [the LORD], I will put my Torah (law) in their inward parts, and write it in their hearts; and will be their God, and they shall be my people” (Jeremiah 31:31-33; see also Hebrews 8:8-10).
+“This shall be the covenant that I [Yahuwah – the LORD] will make with the house of Israel; After those days, saith Yahuwah [the LORD], I will put my Torah (law) in their inward parts, and write it in their hearts; and will be their God, and they shall be my people” (Jeremiah 31:31-33; see also Hebrews 8:8-10).

 Notice that the New Covenant includes the putting of His instructions [His Torah] into our mind, and writing them on our hearts.
-This is why the Holy Spirit works within us, to give us a delight to obey all of God’s Word, including His Torah.
+The Holy Spirit works within us, seeking to give us a delight to obey all of God’s written Word, including His Torah.

 The teachings, statutes, and judgments of Moses are known as “The Torah”, commonly known as the first five books of the Bible, but it also embraces all of the Scriptures.
 Torah [often translated as the word ‘law’] is the Hebrew word which means God’s set of teachings, instructions, and guidelines.